DIANA GOODRICH, CO-DIRECTOR

 Diana Goodrich has worked for nonprofit organizations since 1996 and has MS degrees in psychology and animals & public policy.
-Her career in the nonprofit world has included a diverse range of experiences, including working with children with special needs, managing volunteers, leading research projects focusing on gestural communication in chimpanzees, and coordinating outreach efforts for a nonprofit film production company.
-She also spent three years as a caregiver and executive assistant for the Fauna Foundation, a sanctuary in Canada for chimpanzees who have been “retired” by laboratories and zoos.
-Her passion for animal protection has led her to volunteer for numerous organizations, including emergency response during Hurricane Katrina.
+Her initial career in the nonprofit world included a diverse range of experiences, including working with children with special needs, managing volunteers, and coordinating outreach efforts for a nonprofit film production company.
+She also spent three years as a caregiver and executive assistant for the Fauna Foundation, a sanctuary in Canada for chimpanzees and other animals.
 Diana began working for Chimpanzee Sanctuary Northwest as the Director of Outreach before the Cle Elum Seven chimpanzees arrived.
 In her positions she has produced increasingly successful fundraising events, overseen a growing social media presence, and brought national and local media attention to the sanctuary.
-In her role as Co-Director, she oversees fundraising, marketing and communications.
-Diana loves directly caring for the chimpanzees and connecting with individual supporters.
+In her role as Co-Director, she oversees fundraising and marketing and communications.
+Diana loves directly caring for the chimpanzees and connecting with individual supporters!

 J.B.
 Mulcahy began working with chimpanzees in 1998.
-His initial fascination with ape language studies led him to the Chimpanzee and Human Communication Institute at Central Washington University, where he would later earn his MS in Primate Behavior.
+His initial fascination with ape language studies led him to the Chimpanzee and Human Communication Institute at Central Washington University, where he eventually earned his MS in Primate Behavior.
 Upon learning about the plight of chimpanzees in laboratories, J.B.’s focus quickly turned from research to advocacy.
 He went on to work for the Fauna Foundation, the first sanctuary to rescue HIV-infected chimpanzees.
-In addition to his experience with chimpanzees, J.B. has worked in the fields of construction and farm animal welfare.
-In his initial role as Director of Operations, J.B. was responsible for overseeing the care of the chimpanzees at CSNW and also designed and built many improvements to the facility, including Young’s Hill, the chimps’ 2-acre habitat.
-In his current role as Co-Director, he also oversees finances and human resources.
-J.B. serves as an Adjunct Professor in the Primate Behavior & Ecology Program at Central Washington University and as Chair of the North American Primate Sanctuary Alliance.
+In addition to his experience with chimpanzees, J.B. has also worked in the fields of construction and farm animal welfare.
+As Director of Operations, J.B. was responsible for overseeing the care of the chimpanzees at CSNW and also designed and built many improvements to the facility, including Young’s Hill, the chimps’ 2-acre habitat.
+In his role as Co-Director, J.B. also oversees finances and human resources as part of his overall role of operational oversight

 Katelyn began as a volunteer in 2010 and immediately showed her dedication by her frequent commutes from Seattle.
 Katelyn has a BA focusing in Anthropology and Art History and has a diverse range of experience with non-profit and government agencies.
 After 11 years as a counselor and law enforcement program specialist in criminal justice, Katelyn moved to Ellensburg to pursue her dream of working in the field of Primatology.
 She completed an apprenticeship with the Chimpanzee and Human Communication Institute at Central Washington University in 2012 before transitioning to a staff position at Chimpanzee Sanctuary Northwest in 2013.
 As Office Manager, Katelyn is in charge of administrative tasks that keep the sanctuary running, including many aspects of donor management.
 Katelyn finds providing direct care for the chimpanzees and connecting with supporters to be the most rewarding aspects of her job.